Datto (company)

-Datto is an American cybersecurity and data backup company.
-Founded in 2007 in Norwalk, Connecticut, in 2017 it became a subsidiary of the Vista Equity Partners and merged with Autotask Corporation.
+Datto, Inc. is an American cybersecurity and data backup company.
+In 2017, it was acquired by Vista Equity Partners.
+In 2022, it became a subsidiary of Kaseya.

+Datto builds hardware and software for both data backup and recovery purposes.
+Datto RMM is a cloud-based remote monitoring and management platform that allows managed services providers to manage IT infrastructure with automation tools like networking monitoring, patch management, remote control and mass script deployment.
+Datto RMM includes policy-based Windows and third-party software patching where partners have the option to store patch updates on the local area network (LAN) to reduce bandwidth utilization or download them directly from Microsoft.

 History

 Founding of Datto

-Founded in 2007 in Connecticut by software programmer Austin McChord, McChord initially built and marketed his own hand-made data backup devices.
-Securing his first customers in 2008, he afterwards built a system that allowed for data synchronization between two computers, before building a version of Zenith InfoTech that ran on Linux.
+Datto was founded in 2007 in Norwalk, Connecticut, by software programmer Austin McChord.
+McChord initially built and marketed his own hand-made data backup devices.
+After securing his first customers in 2008, he built a system that allowed for data synchronization between two computers, before building a version of Zenith InfoTech that ran on Linux.

 By the end of 2009, the company had $70,000 in monthly sales.
 When a new Datto product in 2010 caused old systems to crash, a replacement system was designed from scratch: SIRIS was released several months later as a free upgrade.

 In 2011, sales were $9 million.
-The following year, they were at $25 million.
+The following year, they were $25 million.

-Global expansion
+In July 2013, Datto acquired its UK distributor, Paradeon Technologies, expanding the company internationally.

 In September 2013, the company raised $25 million in its first round of venture capital financing, which was led by General Catalyst Partners.
 The established business model sold products primarily through managed service providers.
 By 2013 the company was continuing to focus on small and mid-size businesses, with clients such as Susan G. Komen for the Cure and several NFL teams.

 In 2014, Datto Inc. purchased Backupify, a cloud-to-cloud backup company.
 Backupify focused on backing up data on servers, complementing Datto's focus on local or private clouds.

 In November 2015, the company garnered $75 million in a Series B funding round mostly led by Technology Crossover Ventures.
 In 2015, it became Connecticut's first "unicorn" company.

+Datto expanded into Australia and New Zealand by opening a new office in Sydney in late 2015.

+Datto had 550 employees by November 2015.

+In June 2016, Datto released SIRIS 3 x 1 as the first available all-flash BCDR product with ransomware detection capability.

+In July 2016, Datto opened its EMEA headquarters in Reading.
+Datto also opened data centers in Iceland and Germany and signed new distribution deals in Spain and Greece.